Canon 1300D vs Fujifilm X-E1

 |Canon G9 X||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 1300D offers wifi support, while the X-E1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Fujifilm X-E1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D:

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.